easypropertylistings/Easy-Property-Listings/README.md

 -   Tweak: Added new label to commercial listings.
 -   Tweak: Improvements to author email return values in gravity forms email hook.
+-   Tweak: Corrected escaping function to esc_html in several functions.

 = 3.5.13 October 30, 2024 =